loilo/node-html-api/README.md

 # HTML API

-This package helps you creating a nice and clean [dataset](https://developer.mozilla.org/docs/Web/API/HTMLElement/dataset)-based options API.
+This package helps you creating a nice and clean [dataset](https://developer.mozilla.org/docs/Web/API/HTMLElement/dataset)-based options [HTML API](https://www.smashingmagazine.com/2017/02/designing-html-apis/).

 It preserves the convenience of a JavaScript-based options interface while removing the hurdle of adding server-generated configuration `<script>` blocks to your markup.